nburnet1/ignition-sift/README.md

 Barebones, stub-driven auto-imports for Ignition scripting projects.

 ## Motivation
-After using [Ignition Flint](https://github.com/keith-gamble/ignition-flint) for the past year, I no longer use the lack-luster script editor baked into the ignition designer.
 Ignition Sift aims to improve the developer experience by automatically adding imports in the `Quick Fix` menu.
 This extension remedies the need to always type out the absolute path where the developer can simply auto import the function.
 See [Getting Started](#getting-started) for more details.

 ## Features